« Blog

 If you remember this simple rule of thumb, you will be better-equipped to avoid expensive mistakes:

-Start by assuming that compensation to the company or person you work with is equal to 100% of the year 1 premiums that you pay.
+Start by assuming that compensation to the company or person you work with is correlated with the premiums that you pay.

 Are there exceptions to those rules and variations around them?
 Sure.
-But directionally, that is what you need to know.
+But directionally, that is the key point.

 You can start to see the incentives created already: